 - Adjust size, add captions, and hit the Post button.

 How to upload video to Instagram from Mac

 Nothing of major difference from uploading pictures.
 Click the plus button in Grids or Uplet and browse the target folder on your computer to find a video.
 Mac Instagram users are going to enjoy not having to move their videos to their iPhones to upload on IG.

 When you choose and prep your videos to upload to Instagram from desktop, keep in mind these two things:

 - Large videos will take longer to upload (duh).

 - Instagram only allows videos that are up to 1 minute, so if your video is longer, cut it before uploading or it will get cut automatically.

-Uplet allows you to post on Instagram from Mac, switching between multiple accounts.
+Grids allows you to post on Instagram from Mac, switching between multiple accounts.
 So if you’re wondering how to repost on Instagram, you should know there’s no need to do that.
-Simply add another account and post your content to different spots from Mac:
+Simply add another account and post your content:

-- Click the Account name > Add an Account
+- Click on your profile image > Add Account

 - To switch across accounts, hit the account name you want to use.
 No need to log in and out again.